Report offers details on PAC that backed council slate

 Two dozen individuals, partnerships and businesses with interests in real estate development and property management donated more than $40,000 to a PAC that backed Greenville’s new mayor and all but one its council members.

 A finance report submitted by Greenville Jobs Now to the State Board of Election & Ethics Enforcement on Nov.
-30 showed the PAC spent more than $35,000 in support of Mayor P.J.
+30 showed the PAC spent more than $35,000 in advertisements and print outs in support of Mayor P.J.
 Connelly and a slate of candidate including Brian Meyerhoeffer, Kandie Smith, Rose Glover, Will Bell, Darrell Hinnant and Will Litchfield.
 All were elected except for Hinnant.